MicrosoftDocs/navdevitpro-content-pr/README.md

 ```

 ### Standard Phrases
-All fields in Project "Madeira" have tooltips.
+The UI has tooltips for getting unblocked.
 Therefore, do not document fields in Help.
 To refer readers to the tooltips, use this standard phrase where relevant:
 "Choose a field to read a short description of the field or link to more information."

 ### File naming